ritravvenlab/april-tag-baseline/win-matlab-m-code/README.md

 * Statistics and Machine Learning Toolbox

 ### Running the Program
-Call the function AprilTag(imageData,debug) or  AprilTag(imageData) and it will return the pose and the detection data. imageData is from using the [imread](https://www.mathworks.com/help/matlab/ref/imread.html) function and debug can be set to see intermediate step visualizations.
+Call the function AprilTag(imageData,alg,debug) or  AprilTag(imageData) and it will return the pose and the detection data. imageData is from using the [imread](https://www.mathworks.com/help/matlab/ref/imread.html) function and debug can be set to see intermediate step visualizations.

+alg determines which algorithm is used.
+When alg = 1 then the Apriltags 1 algorithm is used otherwise the AprilTags 2 algorithm is used.

 Examples of the AprilTag function being used can be seen in [matlab_code.m](src/matlab_code.m).